 As noted earlier, a key basis for community residences locating in residential zoning districts has long been that the "able-bodied" neighbors serve as role models for the people with disabilities.
 Consequently, this essential rationale for community residences expects the occupants of the community residences to interact with their neighbors.
-Filling apartment buildings or adjacent single-family structures with people in recovery is hardly conducive to achieving these fundamental goals.
-Instead the occupants of the apartments will almost certainly interact nearly exclusively with the other people in recovery rather than with people in the surrounding neighborhood in sobriety.
+Filling apartment buildings with people in recovery is hardly conducive to achieving these fundamental goals.
+Instead the occupants of the recovery community will almost certainly interact nearly exclusively with the other people in recovery rather than with the "clean and sober" people in the surrounding neighborhood.

-Introducing such mini-institutions alters an area's residential character.
-In addition, there is no evidence that such arrangements do not affect property values, property turnover rates, or neighborhood safety - studies of the impacts of community residences examined actual community residences that emulate a family, not these mini-institutions.
-These kinds of de facto social service districts fall far outside the foundations upon which the courts have long based their decisions to treat community residences as residential uses including emulating a biological family and utilizing nearby neighbors without disabilities as role models to foster normalization as well as participation in the broad community to achieve community integration.
+Introducing such mini-institutions can and has altered the residential character of the surrounding area.
+In addition, there is a lack of evidence that such arrangements do not affect property values, property turnover rates, or neighborhood safety.
+The studies of the impacts of community residences examined actual community residences that emulate a family, not these mini-institutions.
+The de facto social service districts that clusters of recovery communities produce fall far outside the foundations upon which the courts have long based their decisions to treat community residences as residential uses, including emulating a biological family and utilizing nearby neighbors without disabilities as role models to foster normalization as well as participation in the broad community to achieve community integration.